 The Coca-Cola formula even extends into cleaning windows.
-The citric acid works like other cleaning products with citrus fruit to remove smudges and streaks from windows, along with these cleaning tips for crystal-clear windows.
+The citric acid works like other cleaning products with citrus fruit to remove smudges and streaks from windows.
+Did you Mexican Coke tastes better than American Coke?
+Here’s why.

 Coca-Cola is great at bug control it turns out but for different reasons than you might think.
 The sweet syrup of Coca-Cola and other soft drinks attract ants, which feed on the larva of pests that plague crops.
 A 2004 article by BBC News said In 2004, farmers in India even turned to using soft drinks as pesticides because they were cheaper than pesticides.
 If pests are a problem around your home, learn how to get rid of the most disgusting house bugs.

 The citric acid of Coca-Cola is believed to have the ability to lighten hair.
 The veracity of such claims is disputed but it hasn’t stopped people from trying.
 These professional stylists might have something to say about that.

 Much like removing rust, Coca-Cola can clean up cast-iron skillets in a jiffy.